-The Department of State (DOS) requires all J-1 exchange visitors and their accompanying (or following to join) J-2 dependents to have and maintain health insurance for the entire duration of their DS-2019.
-The J-1 Exchange Visitor is ultimately responsible for acquiring sufficient health insurance for the entire duration of stay in the U.S.
+The Department of State (DOS) requires all J-1 exchange visitors and their accompanying (or following to join) J-2 dependents to have and maintain medical, evacuation and repatriation insurance for the entire duration of their DS-2019.
+The J-1 Exchange Visitor is ultimately responsible for acquiring sufficient insurance for the entire duration of stay in the U.S.

 An Exchange Visitor or accompanying dependent who willfully fails to maintain the minimum level of insurance coverage established by the Department of State will be in violation of these regulations and will be subject to termination from the Exchange Visitor program.
 Please note that this requirement holds even if the exchange visitor or J-2 dependents are temporarily abroad.

 Minimum coverage must provide:

 - Medical benefits of at least $100,000 per accident or illness;

 - Repatriation of remains in the amount of $25,000

 - Expenses associated with the medical evacuation of exchange visitors to their home country in the amount of $50,000